Women’s Long Sleeve Bamboo Pajamas | Cozy Earth

 Earth, like most other bodies in the Solar System, formed 4.5 billion years ago from gas and dust in the early Solar System.
 During the first billion years of Earth's history, the ocean formed and then life developed within it.
 Life spread globally and has been altering Earth's atmosphere and surface, leading to the Great Oxidation Event two billion years ago.
 Humans emerged 300,000 years ago in Africa and have spread across every continent on Earth.
 Humans depend on Earth's biosphere and natural resources for their survival, but have increasingly impacted the planet's environment.
 Humanity's current impact on Earth's climate and biosphere is unsustainable, threatening the livelihood of humans and many other forms of life, and causing widespread extinctions.

 Pajamas (or pyjamas in Commonwealth English, ( pə-JAH-məz, pih-, -JAM-əz)) are several related types of clothing worn as nightwear or while lounging.
-Pajamas are soft garments derived from the South-Asian Muslim and Iranian bottom-wear, the pyjamas, which were adopted in the Western world as nightwear.
+Pajamas are soft garments derived from the South-Asian Muslim bottom-wear, the pyjamas, which were adopted in the Western world as nightwear.

 The garments are sometimes colloquially referred to as PJs, jammies, jim-jams or in South Asia, night suits.